 David Pollard became an elder of Ventura in 2016.
 David oversees various discipleship ministries within the church family, and he also oversees the communication of the church.

 Timothy turned to Jesus at a young age, and he has had a desire to preach God’s truth since he was a child.
-He went to college immediately following high school to learn more about the Bible, and while in college he married his high school sweetheart, Tracy.
-Over the past 15 years of their marriage, God has blessed them with five exuberant children.
+He went to college immediately following high school to learn more about the Bible, and while in college, he married his high school sweetheart, Tracy, in 2001.
+God has since blessed them with five exuberant children!
 Timothy’s hobbies include reading, playing with his children, going on dates with his wife, laughing, and enjoying the company of family and friends.
-Some ministries that have especially encouraged Pastor Timothy are the following: The Gospel Coalition, Together for the Gospel, The Council for Biblical Manhood and Womanhood, 9 Marks.
+Some ministries that have especially encouraged Pastor Timothy are the following: The Gospel Coalition, Together for the Gospel, and 9 Marks.

 Pastor of Discipleship and Communications